crcn/mesh.js/docs/api.md

 ### Bus API

 The `Bus` is your operation handler.
-They're designed to building blocks that enable you to mix & match them however you want.
+Busses are designed to be building blocks, so mix & match them however you want.

 #### creating a bus